hymns/hostiqo/TEAM_WORKFLOW.md

 # Team Development Workflow with Auto-Deploy

-This guide covers best practices for team collaboration using the Git Webhook Manager with automatic deployments.
+This guide covers best practices for team collaboration using the Hostiqo Manager with automatic deployments.

 ## Table of Contents
 1. [Feature Branch Workflow (Recommended)](#feature-branch-workflow-recommended)